char06/SNHU-ePortfolio/README.md

 ### Eportfolio Selection and Refinement Plan

-This is the paper that indicated the plan I used to finish my e-portfolio and demonstrate how my experience at Southern New Hampshire University has helped me progress as a software developer.
+This is the document that indicated the plan I used to finish my e-portfolio and demonstrate how my experience at Southern New Hampshire University has helped me progress as a software developer.
 The artifacts I've selected fall into the three categories of software design and engineering, data structures & algorithms, and databases.

 [Eportfolio Selection and Refinement Plan](CS499/ePortfolio-Selection-and-Refinement-Plan.pdf)

 ### Software Design and Engineering Enhancement

-This paper shows the initial improvement made for the first category.
+This document shows the initial improvement made for the first category.
 As part of my final project, I chose to use an artifact produced for the CS-360 Mobile Architect & Programming course.

 [Software design and engineering](CS499/Enhancement-One-Software-Design-and-Engineering.pdf)